bliu23/solarsystem/README.md

 #####10 POINTS
 This was done by toggling a global variable called `attach`.
 If attached, the camera was changed with this piece of code: `this.shared_scratchpad.graphics_state.camera_transform = inverse(model_transform);` where model_transform is the model transform of the planet it is attaching to.
 I also implemented a couple more matrix multiplications to factor in up down left and right camera heading changes.
 I also kept a variable that stored the previous state so pressing 'd' send you right back.
 Note: Pressing 'a' attaches you, and pressing it again does nothing.
 Only when you press 'd' will you detach, and your original position and camera heading right before you pressed 'a' will be restored.
+*Note2:* Attach and detach have their own camera positions and N so what you set in attach won't necessarily be what you set in detach mode.
+We're default in detach mode.